Manage nodes

-A node is a server where container applications run, and in Kubernetes Engine, nodes are managed in node pools, which are groups of nodes with the same instance type.
+A node is a server that runs container applications.
+In Kubernetes Engine, nodes are managed in groups called node pools, where all nodes share the same instance type.

 Create and manage node pools